every path starts here,

 Eclipse offers multiple ways to participate.
 Our Club Mission & Philosophy page explains our Five P's approach.
 We prioritize player development, joy in the game, and creating an environment where kids want to play.

 If you can attend an Information Night in the spring, that's a great opportunity to meet our staff and ask questions.
-Information Night dates are posted on our website each spring.
+Information Night for Spring 2026 is Thursday April 16 at 7pm in our Eclipse Office - 346 Rheem Blvd, Suite 210, Moraga.

 how much does it cost?